GSA/datagov-11ty/posts/2014-03-06-climate-data-in-action.md

 - water
 date: '2014-03-06T14:34:03'
 date_gmt: '2014-03-06T19:34:03'
+excerpt: |-
-excerpt: '<p>These post-Superstorm Sandy maps for New York City and New Jersey and New York states show how the floodplain will change under different scenarios of sea level rise.
-Surging Seas uses government data to project sea level rise scenarios for &hellip; <a aria-describedby="post-title-146071" href="https://www.data.gov/climate/climate-data-action/">Continued</a></p>'
+  These post-Superstorm Sandy maps for New York City and New Jersey and New York states show how the floodplain will change under different scenarios of sea level rise.
+Surging Seas uses government data to project sea level rise scenarios for…
 featured_media: 149591
 guid: https://www.data.gov/?p=146071
 id: 146071